dockstore/dockstore-documentation/docs/advanced-topics/best-practices/notebook-portability.rst

 - **Access remote data via publically-accessible urls and standard protocols.**  If your notebook can always read the data it requires, it's more likely to run successfully.
 - **Avoid using a custom kernel image, if possible.**  Some notebook environments, such as Google Colab, don't allow you to use a custom kernel image.

+Depending upon your goals for your notebook, you might choose to follow or ignore the above recommendations.
+However, keep in mind that as your notebook's needs diverge from the baseline level of support across all notebook environments - basically, for Jupyter notebooks, the ability to execute vanilla Python 3 code with no external dependencies - it becomes less likely to run everywhere.

 Environment-Specific Recommendations
 ------------------------------------